-During the initial probationary period, new employees shall accrue annual leave.
-However, annual leave may not be used during the first six (6) months of employment.
-After 6 months of employment all full time employees shall be credited with 48 hours of accrued annual leave.
+All new, full time employees shall not receive annual leave for the first six (6) months of employment.
+After 6 months of employment, all new, full time employees shall be credited with 48 hours of accrued annual leave.
 Sick leave will accrue and may be used during the probationary period.
-Employees separated during the initial probationary period will not be paid for annual leave credits upon separation from the City.
+Employees separated during the initial probationary period will not be paid for annual leave credits upon separation from the Sick leave will accrue and may be used during the probationary period.